How to Start a Fire in a Fire Pit: A Beginner's Guide

 Can I use regular wood from my yard for the fire pit?

-No—use seasoned firewood instead, as it burns more efficiently and produces less smoke.
+Using seasoned firewood is best, as it burns more efficiently and creates less smoke.

 What should I do if my fire pit produces too much smoke?

-Yes, if your fire pit is smoking excessively, check for damp wood or improper airflow and adjust accordingly.
+If your fire pit is smoking a lot, check for damp wood or issues with airflow and make the necessary adjustments.

 How can I maintain my fire pit after use?